Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 Lorena Kuri

-Through the Diversity in Clinical Trials Program, BMS is committed to doing its part to help ensure patients have a fair and just opportunity to achieve optimal health outcomes.
-To achieve this goal, the program seeks to improve recruitment of a diverse participant population, with the goal that clinical trials become more reflective of real-world demographics.
-This program is process-driven, with permanent change as the ultimate goal, and it is empowered by diverse and inclusive talent.
-The program aims at having 25% of the US sites participating in new BMS clinical trials located in racially & ethnically diverse areas.
+Through this program, BMS is committed to doing its part to help ensure patients have a fair opportunity to achieve optimal health outcomes.
+To achieve this goal, the program seeks to improve recruitment of the participant population so that clinical trials become more reflective of real-world demographics.
+This program is process-driven, with permanent change as the ultimate goal.
+The program aims at having 25% of the US sites participating in new BMS clinical trials located in certain areas.

-Dr. Kuri closed by outlining the Diversity in Clinical Trials Program’s focuses for the future: ensuring that processes are aligned with external commitments when selecting US sites and investigators; reducing practical obstacles to clinical trial participation; strictly adhering to FDA guidelines; tracking performance and ensuring commitments are maintained; incorporating community groups, partnerships, and external thought partners; and committing to internal and external diversity training.
-These goals will propel BMS on its path toward a more inclusive and equitable clinical trials program.
+Dr. Kuri closed by outlining the Clinical Trials Program’s focuses for the future: ensuring that processes are aligned with external commitments when selecting US sites and investigators; reducing practical obstacles to clinical trial participation; strictly adhering to FDA guidelines; tracking performance and ensuring commitments are maintained; incorporating community groups, partnerships, and external thought partners; and committing to internal and external training.
+These goals will propel BMS on its path toward a better clinical trials program.

-Increasing Access to Cancer Screening: Working with Latinx Communities in Texas
+Increasing Access to Cancer Screening: Working with Communities in Texas

 Dr. Michael del Aguila is Senior Director & Head of Population Health Sciences at GRAIL, a healthcare company focused on saving lives and improving health by pioneering new technologies for early cancer detection.
 Dr. del Aguila began by emphasizing the importance of early detection for survival, explaining that cancer patients show an 89% 5-year survival rate when diagnosed early, compared to 21% when diagnosed after metastasis.
 Furthermore, although the United States Preventive Services Task Force (USPSTF) has recommended screening for five cancers, 68% of cancer deaths are due to cancers without screening recommendations.
 Early detection therefore represents an important area in which GRAIL may make impactful change.